msplu/docker-composer/README.md

 # docker-composer
-A composer php7 alpine image
+A composer php7 image from alpine